-Millersville offers 65 undergraduate-degree programs leading to an associate or baccalaureate degree, as well as minor programs.
+Millersville offers 61 undergraduate-degree programs leading to an associate or baccalaureate degree, as well as minor programs and a sub-baccalaureate certificate program.
 Many majors offer options for fulfilling requirements.
 These programs and options, subject to change, are listed on the following pages.
 Teaching certification grades are given in parentheses.
 The specific requirements for each program are given on the following pages under the department offering the program.

-\Changes to the certifications and the certification programs are anticipated at the direction of the Pennsylvania Department of Education.
+Changes to the certifications and the certification programs are anticipated at the direction of the Pennsylvania Department of Education.